Khanderao Dabhade

 Khanderao Dabhade, also known as Khandoji Dabhade (c.
-1665 – 27 September 1729) was a Maratha general who also served as the Senapati (commander-in-chief) of the Maratha Empire under Chhatrapati Shahu I. He is known for his military achievements and specially credited with leading the Maratha expansion in the Gujarat by defeating the Mughals.
+1665 – 27 September 1729) was a Maratha general who served as the Senapati (commander-in-chief) of the Maratha Empire under Chhatrapati Shahu I. He is known for his military achievements and is especially credited with leading the Maratha expansion in Gujarat by defeating the Mughals.
 In 1718, he led the Maratha forces dispatched to Delhi at the request of the Sayyid Brothers to depose Mughal Emperor Farrukhsiyar.